 - Avoid Lights and Strong Scents.The decorations during this time of year can get a bit intense.
 The balsam candles may smell great, but strong fragrances are a known to cause migraines for many people.
 The same goes for bright lights.
 If your family likes to tour the town in search of the best light displays, maybe stay home and enjoy some quiet time.

 - Drink in ModerationIf you’re a drinker, do so in moderation.
 Certain types of alcohol can cause headaches, like red wine.
 Not to mention, overdoing it can cause intense headaches the morning after.
 Take it easy by having a glass of water after each alcoholic drink.
 And try just drinking water an hour or so before bed to help combat any dehydration.
+Here are 14 useful non-tradition migraine treatments that may be helpful for you.

 It can be really disappointing to have to turn down even a tiny glass of bubbly with your turkey dinner.
 Plan ahead by taking your own non-alcoholic champagne so you don’t feel deprived.
 Pour it yourself and nobody will know the difference, either, so you won’t have to provide any explanations.
 Alternatively, intersperse your sips with water so you dilute the alcohol significantly.

 - Balance your meals.
 Chocolate, cheeses, processed meats, rich roasts, and sauces—all or any of these can set off a migraine attack, as can skipping meals or being hungry.
 Eat a healthy, leisurely breakfast on Christmas morning to set you up for the day.
 Take all your medications and supplements and put a suitable snack in your purse so you are prepared for any delays in eating.
 When it’s time for the holiday dinner, enjoy everything you love in moderation and be careful not to over-indulge.
 If you’ve prepared your system for several days, there’s a good chance one meal won’t result in an attack.
+Learn more about migraine and diet here.

 Happy holidays and wishing you a pain-free holiday season!